europarl/open-data-beta-testing/data-structure/meps/README.md

 ### MEPs' memberships

-Information about a MEP's country of mandate, national parties, political groups, committees etc. are specified as "memberships" (`org:Membership`), which are linked to MEPs as shown in the following diagram:
+Information about a MEP's country of representation, national parties, political groups, committees etc. are specified as "memberships" (`org:Membership`), which are linked to MEPs as shown in the following diagram:

 ````mermaid
 flowchart TD